openmobilityfoundation/curb-data-specification/README.md

 # Versions

-CDS has a **current release**, and an **upcoming releases** in development.
+CDS has a **current release** (version 1.0.0), and an **upcoming releases** in development.
 For a full list of releases, their status, recommended versions, and timelines, see the [Official CDS Releases](https://github.com/openmobilityfoundation/curb-data-specification/wiki/Releases) page.

+The OMF provides guidance on upgrading for cities, providers, and software companies, and sample permit language for cities.
+See our [CDS Version Guidance](https://github.com/openmobilityfoundation/governance/blob/main/technical/OMF-CDS-Version-Guidance.md) for best practices on how and when to upgrade CDS as new versions become available.
+Our complimentary [CDS Policy Language Guidance](https://github.com/openmobilityfoundation/governance/blob/main/technical/OMF-CDS-Policy-Language-Guidance.md) document is for cities writing CDS into their operating policy and includes sample policy language.

 ## Technical Information